BharatChotwani/Javascript-documentation/docs/javascript-basics/If-else statement.md

 - If-else condition is used to check whether the statement executed is true or false.
 - If statement execute is true then if condition will be executed if false then else statement will be executed.
+- The block of code in If-else statement is called a control structure.

 **Syntax**